-- 8. Candidates will be asked to show a copy of photographic ID which shows that you are the correct person to be interviewed. - 9.
-Candidates should prepare for an approximately 1 hour (60 minutes) interview. - The fundamental purpose of the interview is to confirm whether the candidate meets the competency requirements as laid out in the Engineering Council's UK-SPEC 4th Edition for the grade they are applying for. - 11.
+- 8. Candidates should prepare for an approximately 1 hour (60 minutes) interview. - 9.
+The fundamental purpose of the interview is to confirm whether the candidate meets the competency requirements as laid out in the Engineering Council's UK-SPEC 4th Edition for the grade they are applying for. - 10.
 The Interview will be conducted as an appraisal of the candidate's technical abilities, and will seek to confirm and expand upon the information given in the written Report.
-A PRI is not considered a 'job interview' where candidates are 'grilled' on their experience and knowledge. - 12.
-The Interviewers will seek to confirm that the candidate has achieved the Professional Development Objectives outlined in the RINA IPD logbooks, which define the scopes and levels of professional competence and commitment required for registration. - 13.
+A PRI is not considered a 'job interview' where candidates are 'grilled' on their experience and knowledge. - 11.
+The Interviewers will seek to confirm that the candidate has achieved the Professional Development Objectives outlined in the RINA IPD logbooks, which define the scopes and levels of professional competence and commitment required for registration. - 12.
 During the interview, the panel will look to make an assessment of competency.
-Candidates will need to demonstrate this competency through the following three levels:

-Level 1: Having knowledge or being aware of an activity's existence and the reason for it

-Level 2: Understanding the reason for an activity.
-Being familiar with how it should e carried out, or can carry it out with supervision

-Level 3: Having the skill to be able to carry out an activity competently and without further guidance or direct supervision
+Candidates will need to demonstrate this competency through the following three levels: - Level 1: Having knowledge or being aware of an activity's existence and the reason for it - Level 2: Understanding the reason for an activity.
+Being familiar with how it should e carried out, or can carry it out with supervision - Level 3: Having the skill to be able to carry out an activity competently and without further guidance or direct supervision